Congratulations on your new book Highland Fling!

 Nancy Garden is definitely one of my top literary heroes.
 She wrote the first lesbian romance I read called Annie On My Mind.
 I was in my teens and it was such a consoling read.

 What are you writing next?

-The novel I’m working on is a contemporary lesbian romance called Love’s Portrait.
+The novel I’m working on is a contemporary slow burn lesbian romance called Love’s Portrait.

 The essence of the story is that a museum curator and museum benefactor fall in love as they discover a painting’s tragic past.